ontox-project/Llemy/README.md

 # LLMapperino

-A multi-agent system for answering specialized questions by combining structured knowledge from user-selected MINERVA API maps with web research via Perplexity.
+A multi-agent system for answering specialized questions on physiological maps by combining structured knowledge from user-selected MINERVA API maps with web research via Perplexity.

 ## Overview